Information and Referral/Family Life Education

 Registration & Licensing Requirements

 Maryland State law requires you to have sufficient liability insurance and a valid driver’s license in order to operate a vehicle.
 The term “vehicle” generally includes automobiles, motorcycles, vans, trailers and boats regularly parked or garaged overnight.
 Further, your vehicle must be properly registered.
 Even though you are in the Military, you may be required to register your vehicle in-state and obtain an in-state license within a few months of moving.
 Access complete information on insurance, driver’s licensing, and where and how to register your vehicle by visiting the State Department of Motor Vehicles website.
+For safety laws in Maryland, visit the State Highway Administration website.

 You and your passengers must always wear seatbelts while driving, you will be ticketed and issued heavy fines if seatbelts are not secured.
 State law requires that all children under 6 years of age (regardless of weight) or under 40 pounds (regardless of age) be properly restrained in child seats.
 Some states also require younger, smaller children to sit in the back seat.